philbucher/bash_scripts/README.md

 In order to use the files, they only need to be executed.
 The recommended and consistent way to do so is to add it to `~/.bashrc` or `~/.bash_aliases` like this:
 `. ~/bash_scripts/bash_kratos.sh`

-The following three files are provided:
+The following files are provided:
 - `bash_aliases_common.sh` : Contains useful aliases, e.g.:
     - `ll`: display the file sizes in readable format
     - `sort_size`: display files and folders ordered by size in the current directory